-As the world leader in atomic swaps, Komodo has all the answers you’re looking for.
-This post will explain exactly what atomic swaps are, provide a brief history, discuss the benefits of atomic swap trading, and describe how Komodo Platform is pushing this crucial technology to the forefront of the blockchain industry.
+This post will dive deeper into what atomic swaps are, explain how the technology works, and provide a brief history of atomic swap development.
+We'll also explore the benefits of atomic swap trading and discuss how Komodo is pushing this crucial technology to the forefront of the blockchain industry.

 What Are Atomic Swaps?

-It’s important to emphasize that all traders hold their private keys throughout the entire atomic swap process.
-As a result, atomic swap trading is magnitudes more secure than trading crypto on a centralized exchange.
+It’s important to emphasize that both traders hold their private keys throughout the entire atomic swap process.
+As a result, atomic swap trading is magnitudes more secure than trading assets on a centralized exchange.

 This stands in stark contrast to trading via atomic swap technology for two reasons.
-First, atomic swap trading allows users to keep control of their private keys.
+First, atomic swap trading allows users to keep control of their private keys at all times.
 Second, there is no increase in security risk when performing an atomic swap.
 The risk is exactly the same as storing your coins or tokens in any online wallet (a “hot” wallet).

-Of course, the safest way to store crypto is in an offline wallet (a “cold” wallet).
-However, this method of storage does not allow any form of trading.
-So if you want to exchange your coins or tokens for other cryptocurrencies, atomic swap trading is indisputably the safest way to do it.
+Of course, the safest way to store digital assets is in a wallet that's never sent or received a transaction (a “cold” wallet).
+However, this method of storage does not allow any form of trading-- once you send coins from a particular address, it is no longer considered "cold."
+So if you want to exchange your coins or tokens for other cryptocurrencies, atomic swap trading is indisputably the most secure way to do it.

 A Brief History Of Atomic Swaps